reshilkin/Concurrent-AVL/cpp/README.md

 ```

 The main folders to pay attention to are [ds](ds) and [microbench](microbench/).
+The first folder is for data structures.
+It contains all the data structures available for benchmarking
+that were implemented in [SetBench](https://gitlab.com/trbot86/setbench).
+The second folder contains the benchmark with various workloads.

-The first one stands for data structures - all available for benchmarking data structures are stored there
+[//]: # (The first one stands for data structures - all available for benchmarking data structures are stored there  )

-The latter stands for launching benchmarks and there you can specify many arguments.
+[//]: # (The latter stands for launching benchmarks and there you can specify many arguments.)

 [//]: # (in particular, [different workloads]&#40;WORKLOADS.md&#41;.  )